 Using This Car Accident Claim Notes Guide

 Use this guide to help you capture all the important details of the accident, your injuries, and your recovery.
-Your notes will be an important part of your injury claim file, where all your paperwork and evidence is organized.
+Your car accident notes will be an important part of your injury claim file.

 Details About the Accident

 As soon as possible after the crash, write down everything you remember about the moments before the accident and what happened immediately after the crash.

 Start with the date, time, and location of the accident.
 Describe the vehicles involved in the accident, and the driver’s names and information.
 Were the headlights or turn signals in use?
 Did you see the other driver on the phone?
 Were they speeding or driving erratically?

 About you: Note if you were wearing a seatbelt, alone in the car, or carrying children, a pet, or other passengers.

 The environment: What were the weather and road conditions like?
 Describe the visibility: fog, blinding sunlight, or a dark, cloudy night.

 The crash: Did you hear tires squealing?
 Did you try to avoid the accident?
 Was there no time for you to react?
 What happened to your head and body?
 What sensations do you recall?
 Did the airbags deploy?

 After the accident: What did the other driver or passenger do or say after the crash?
 Did you smell alcohol or marijuana?
 Did anyone from the other car throw something out or leave the scene?
 Who called for help?
 Did you see or speak to any witnesses?